By Tim Lambert

 Gooseberries are native to Europe and Western Asia.
-They were first mentioned in England in the 16th century when they were grown as a medicine.
+They were first mentioned in England in the 16th century when they were grown as medicine.
 However, in the 19th century, they were popular food.
 The name gooseberry may simply be gooseberry because they were eaten with goose or it may be a corruption of the Dutch word kruisbes, which means cross berry.

 It is not known exactly how grapefruit originated.
 It is believed to be a hybrid of two other fruits.
 At any rate, grapefruit was first recorded in the West Indies in the mid-18th century.

-Grapes are native to Asia and they were grown before 4,000 BC.
+Grapes are native to Asia and were grown before 4,000 BC.
 Grapes were, obviously, used to make wine but they were also eaten as a fruit and they were popular with the Greeks and Romans and have been ever since.

 Guavas are native to Central America.
 The Spanish came across them in the early 16th century.
 Today guavas are commonly grown in the Caribbean, Florida, and parts of South America